 What about requirements related to internships, clinicals, student teaching, and other off-campus activities?

 Clinicals, student teaching and internships are planned for this coming year.
 Be in touch with your instructor about the details.
 If you cannot participate because of illness, are in quarantine or self-isolation, or if your site is closed, contact your supervisor or instructor and find out how hours can be fulfilled.

-What will fall sports look like for student-athletes?
+What will the fall look like for student-athletes?

 What about EC traditions like Mountain Day, Octagon Fair, and Holiday Banquet?